Skip to content

 DROP INDEX idx_state;

-Threads and Worker Threads
+Threads and Worker threads

-External Threads
+External threads

 Example

-#Query to check the existing setting:
+-- Query to check existing settings:

-#Queries to change these settings:
+-- Queries to adjust these settings:

-set threads = <number_of_threads>;
+SET threads = <number_of_threads>;

-set external_threads = <number_of_threads>;
+SET external_threads = <number_of_threads>;

-set worker_threads = <number_of_threads>;
+SET worker_threads = <number_of_threads>;

 name: flash-test-old-10gb